• Charge:

 • Committee members and the Chair serve one-year terms and may be re-elected with no maximum term of service.

-• The Associate and Assistant Deans for Admissions serve as ex officio, non-voting members of the Committee.
+• The Admissions Dean(s) serve as an ex officio, non-voting member of the Committee.

 Subcommittees